What languages does Gengo support?

 Yes, absolutely.
 A more technical text, one without regional or cultural nuance, is easier to localize for a wider audience.
 On the other hand, a marketing text, or a text meant for the younger crowd, would need a regionally-specific approach due to the terminology and tone being used.

 As is the case with Portuguese, Latin American Spanish has developed its own rules on how to address the audience, employing several different forms of "you".
-When read by a European Spanish speaker, the difference is striking and may come off as inappropriate or rude depending on the kind of message you are trying to convey.
+In general, Latin American countries do not use the informal second-person plural pronoun “vosotros,” and countries such as Argentina, Uruguay, and Paraguay use “voseo”.
+When read by a European Spanish speaker, the difference is striking and may come off as inappropriate or rude depending on the kind of message your text is trying to convey.
 Choosing the right language variety is, therefore, an essential step before the start of any translation project.

 So, which one should I order?

 Always consider your target audience when selecting your target language.
 If your audience is based in Spain, you can feel at ease ordering Spanish (Spain).
-If your target audience resides in Latin America or the U.S., choose Spanish (Latin America) for the best results.
+If your target audience resides in Latin America or the U.S. in general, choose Spanish (Latin America) for the best results.
+However, if your audience is in Mexico or in a specific U.S. state with a large Mexican population, your best option will be Spanish (Mexico).

 Looking to reach the entire Spanish-speaking community in both Europe and America?
-We recommend tailoring your message to each region separately, translating into both varieties of Spanish.
+We recommend tailoring your message to each region separately, translating into the three varieties of Spanish.

 Tone - a special mention